-- More than 50% of board of directors identifies as BIPOC five points - The nonprofit's executive director or chief executive officer identifies as BIPOC three points
+- Nonprofit executive director or chief executive officer identifies as BIPOC 3 points

 For Partnerships only

 - If the BIPOC entity has more than 50% ownership in the general partner, the Commission will award eight points.
 The BIPOC entity with more than 50% ownership will need full control of development decisions and be taking the full financial risk and reward related to the development to receive these points. - If the BIPOC entity has 50% or less of the ownership in the general partner, but BIPOC entity receives more than 40% of the developer fee and has a significant role in the development decision-making, then the Commission will award six points.